 Also, this disclosure does not attempt to indicate or predict future fair value movement.
 The numbers in isolation give limited information as in most cases these Level 3 assets and liabilities should be seen in combination with other instruments (for example as a hedge) that are classified as Level 2.

-Contents Interim report Condensed consolidated statement of financial position Condensed consolidated statement of comprehensive income Condensed consolidated statement of changes in equitu Condensed consolidated statement of cash flows consolidated tinancial position profit or loss comprenensive income changes in equity cash flows Interim accounts
+Condensed Notes to the report consolidated condensed statement of statement of statement of statement of statement of consolidated financial position profit or loss comprehensive income changes in equity cash flows interim accounts